OP3-Halium/Documentation/README.md

  * you point the finger at us for messing up your device, we are not responsible.
 ```

+to install ubuntu touch on your OP3, you don't need to compile halium source, got directly to [Treblelizing your OP3(T) & Firmware & TWRP](#treblelizing-your-op3t--firmware--twrp)

 ### Table of Contents
 * [Install prerequisites for building](#install-prerequisites-for-building)
 * [Initializing local repo](#initializing-local-repo)